 John Swift, chair

-Associate Dean for Core Curriculum and Student Issues; English and Comparative Literary Studies; Core Program; Advisory Committee, Urban and Environmental Policy
+Associate Dean for Core Curriculum and Student Issues; English; Core Program; Advisory Committee, Urban and Environmental Policy

 B.A., Middlebury College M.A., Ph.D., University of Virginia